 The only aspect of our stay thus far that has been disappointing has been feeling a being a bit stranded with only a taxi driver at our disposal.
-At anywhere from US $15 (CRC 8665) to US $20 (CRC 11,553) each time we go to the village (a 10-minute drive plus the cost of waiting time for the driver), we found ourselves avoiding any long distances knowing the cost would be quite high.
+At anywhere from US $15 (CRC 8665) to US $20 (CRC 11,553) each time we go to the village (a 10-minute drive plus the cost of waiting time for the driver), we found ourselves avoiding any long distances knowing the price would be pretty high.

-|It’s always tricky taking photos from a moving car, especially when we’re sensitive about opening the window while we’re in air conditioned comfort.|
+|It’s always tricky taking photos from a moving car, especially when we’re sensitive about opening the window while we’re in air-conditioned comfort.|

 This puts a damper on our desire of getting out to explore and taking photos while being able to stop at our leisure or quickly turn around when an ideal photo op is in sight.
-Tom’s is absolutely the best driver in accommodating my photo taking.
+Tom’s is the best driver in accommodating my photo taking.

 Besides, it doesn’t make sense to pay US $15 (CRC 8655) each time we realize we need a single item we forgot to purchase or a recipe pops into mind that requires a return to the market for ingredients.

 In many parts of the world, such a taxi ride might be only a few dollars making those single item outings worthwhile.
 In Australia, we had easy public transportation which isn’t as prevalent here.

 But, adding a premium of US $15 (CRC 8655) or more to every few items purchased significantly throws off our food budget.
 So, we knew we needed to make a change and proceed to rent a vehicle for our remaining time in Costa Rica.